 Megan Howell, MS

 Megan Howell holds a Master’s degree in Science in Psychology.
-Her background experience is with developmental disabilities, Alzheimer’s and Dementia, and mental illness.
+Her background experience is with serving those experiencing developmental disabilities, Alzheimer’s and Dementia, mental illness and homelessness.
 She has completed extensive comparative work in the way of multi-cultural issues surrounding homelessness in Japan.

 Laura Desautels, BA

 Laura graduated with a bachelor’s degree in Psychology from Illinois State University.
 During college, she volunteered for a crisis hotline service and responded to calls through the National Suicide Prevention Lifeline (NSPL).
 After moving to Florida, she began working with the homeless, mentally ill and underserved communities in Sarasota and Manatee counties as a case manager with the Centerstone Comprehensive Treatment Court program.
 Laura plays an integral role in assisting our vulnerable clients by providing the coaching and tools to work towards success and self-sufficiency.

 David Welle, MBA